polito-WA1-exams/exam3-scheduling-franzhd/README.md

 ## React client application routes

-- Route `/`: page content and purpose
+- Route `/`: Redirect to login page
-- Route `/something/:param`: page content and purpose, param specification
+- Route `/login`: login page for both student and teacher
 - ...

 ## REST API server

-- POST `/login`
+- POST `/api/login`
-  - request parameters and request body content
+  - request parameters and request body content: for teacher contein teacher code and password, for student contein only the student code, server will understand the difference based on the first letter of the code.
   - response body content
 - GET `/api/something`
   - request parameters